thomas-keller/tekfuns/README.md

 clusterprofiler has changed some of the option calls in the latest bioconductor.
 If you get an error, or things arent displaying correctly, update bioconductor and the associated libraries.

+12/30/24

+genie3 now predicts based on a list of [transcription factors](https://inesdesantiago.github.io/SeqQC.blog/TFlists/Final_TFlist.txt) .
+Thanks for the list and the [extensive post on how it was created](https://seqqc.wordpress.com/2020/12/05/where-to-find-a-comprehensive-list-of-potential-human-transcription-factors/)

 ## Installation

 You can install the development version of tekfuns like so: